ColinACampbell/ColinACampbell.github.io/README.md

    didn't see the need to use href links to other pages for a small project.

  * ## skeleton.css - location : `styling/skeleton.css`
     Real simple css framework for a small project.
-The column, row and bottom classes were utilized and some other components customized in the file.
+The column, row and button classes were utilized and some other components customized in the file.

  * ## main.css - location : `styling/main.css`